rcltech/sls/ec2/README.md

 # AWS EC2 Instance for Nodejs Server with MongoDB
 To store washer data for possible machine learning purposes

+# Deprecation Notice
+The ec2 server instance has been terminated.

 #### Important note
 If you want to connect to the server, you need a `.pem` key.
 So far, only Sean has it.